Orienfish/robust-lora/data/README.md

 To prepare a dataset, you need:

 * A screenshot of the area you want to deploy, e.g., `./LA-dataset/la.jpg` for our LA dataset.
 * The latitude and longitude of each of the four corners of the image is also needed.
-These values should be stored in a file called origin.csv with one latitude, longitude pair per line in this order: Upper Left, Upper Right, Lower Left, Lower Right
+These values should be stored in a file called origin.csv with one latitude, longitude pair per line.
+The order of the pairs should be upper left corner, upper right corner, lower left corner, and, lastly, lower right corner.
 * A file indicating the coordinates of LoRa end devices in meters with regard to the origin.
 For example, we use `./LA-dataset/sr_loc.csv` for our LA dataset.
 * A file indicating the coordinates of candidate gateways in meters with regard to the origin.
 For example, we use `./LA-dataset/gw_loc.csv` for our LA dataset.